Cape Verde Travel Insurance Guide

 Activity-Specific Coverage

-Scuba_diving: No decompression chamber available; evacuation required for diving emergencies
+Scuba_diving: No decompression chamber available.
+Evacuation required for diving emergencies

 Hiking: Remote terrain with limited rescue capabilities